-Because the proposed estimation of the conditional distribution of the bivariate outcomes involves a two-dimensional kernel estimation, a sufficient number of observations is required to obtain reliable estimation results.
-In order to check how sensitive the estimation of the RPP is to the sample size, we perform the simulation studies with the number of subjects n = 1000, which is substantially smaller than the NHGS data (n = 2376).
-The simulation results suggest that the proposed estimator is reliable and consistent.
+Since the proposed estimation of the conditional distribution of bivariate outcomes involves two-dimensional kernel estimation, a sufficient number of observations are required to obtain reliable estimation results.
+In order to check how sensitive the estimation of RPP is in terms of a sample size, we perform the simulation studies with the number of subjects n = 1000, which is substantially smaller than NHGS data (n = 2376), and the simulation results suggest the proposed estimator is reliable and consistent.
 We further note that restructuring longitudinal data helps to overcome the bidimensional problem by increasing the number of observations.
-When the response variables and the covariates are measured concurrently, the number of observations in the restructured longitudinal data is nm(m-1)/2, where $m = m_1 = \cdots = m_n$.
+When both the response variables and covariates are concurrently measured, the number of observations in the restructured longitudinal data is nm(m-1)/2 where $m = m_1 = \cdots = m_n$.
 This becomes much larger than the number of observations nm in the original longitudinal data as m increases.